Sunday, May 31, 2009

 Put yourself in the Sartoris family’s place: Are you going to say, “Yes, Algy’s a dog that no self-respecting girl should be around”?
 Didn’t think so.
 Anyway, maybe he hid this failing at the time, or maybe it had not even become an issue yet.

-But what Grant learned was enough to fill him with misgivings.
-Following the wedding, the young couple would live abroad.
 Oh, and Algy did have one slight issue: a bit of a drinking problem.
 That last point must have hit home with the President, as he himself had been known to hit the bottle when his beloved wife Julia was away and his career was frustrating him.

-A word here: I don’t know if the general read many novels, but if he had been able to get this mismatch put off for another year, alarm bells would have rung even louder if he had been able to get his hands on Anthony Trollope’s brilliant chronicle of financial corruption and ruin in Victorian Britain and America, The Way We Live Now.
-In particular, in that book he’d have read, with mounting dismay, about Sir Felix Carbury, a attractive young aristocrat like Algernon Sartoris—one with no interest in hard work but plenty in card-playing, drinking and women.
+A word here: I don’t know if the general read many novels, but if he had been able to get this mismatch put off for another year, alarm bells would have rung even louder if he had been able to get his hands on Anthony Trollope’s brilliant chronicle of financial corruption and ruin in Victorian Britain and America, The Way We Live Now

 As it was, Ulysses and Julia were not crazy about this whole thing.
 Yet Nellie was unmoved by her parents’ entreaties.
 All they could convince her to do was hold off on the wedding for a year.

-When it finally came off and the Marine Band played Mendelssohn’s “Wedding March,” the wedding was covered in breathless detail by a press that had been given greater access to the President’s family than at any time in history.
 If you’re peeved by all the coverage of Michelle Obama and her cute daughters, don’t blame the current White House—blame the Grants, who fed the media’s obsession with their children, their horses, and even the White House as a home.
 (Julia was the first First Lady to grant occasional interviews.)

-The press really outdid themselves covering the wedding.
-If you want to read all the orgiastic details, I can refer you to William Seale’s authoritative The President’s House.
 Suffice it to say that the bride’s white satin gown, “trimmed in rate Brussels point lace,” was supposed to be worth thousands of dollars (a big sum at the time), and that, for the reception, the Grants’ wedding planner, Valentino Melah, turned to a Washington caterer whose clientele were the richest of the rich.

 When the East Room festivities were over, the President lay on his departed daughter’s bed and wept.
 And well he might, because Grant was not only losing his favorite child but gaining someone who would give her no end of troubles.

-The four children that Nellie and Algy Sartoris had in quite succession were not the best indication of the couple’s relationship.
+The four children that Nellie and Algy Sartoris had in quick succession were not the best indication of the couple’s relationship.
 Those indications would be the increasing amount of time they spent apart, Algy’s growing inability to handle his liquor, and, beginning in the 1880s—when the Grants were, thankfully, out of the White House—his public appearances with females who were not his wife.

 A few years after her father’s grueling death from cancer, the Sartoris family took pity on Nellie.
 Knowing that she was not to blame for her wayward husband’s problems, they settled a nice sum of money on her, let her depart for America with the children, and arranged as amicable a parting from Algy as was possible under the circumstances.

 The divorce and Algy’s death in 1893 left Nellie a free, and still young, woman, but she was reluctant to tie the knot again anytime soon because of the responsibilities of raising four children.
-It would be nearly twenty years, on her 57th birthday, when she finally remarried, to a childhood friend that she probably should have been with from the start.

 Her happiness was short-lived.
 Three months after the wedding, she was paralyzed, and remained an invalid for the last 10 years of her life.